 "$400,000, while a lot of money, if you're dividing it among people, it's not such a huge amount," said Roswarski.
 "I think we could get through it."

 The city of Lafayette paid $600,000 to add stairways and ADA accessible ramps from city property to the promenade.
 The actual promenade is paid for through a grant from North Central Health Services.

-Roswarski said they won't know if the grant will cover it all and who will pay for any overages until work wraps up in June.
+Roswarski said they won't know if the grant will cover it all and who will pay for any overages until June.

 "I would hate for it to go to litigation, but we'll continue those discussions," Roswarski added.